 However, whilst more students of all ages are booking online tutorials, some lack confidence with online learning and are unsure of what they are supposed to do.
-So here are 7 guidelines to help you get the very best out of your online tutorial.
+So here are 7 tips to help you get the very best out of an online tutorial.

 Get organised for online tutorials

-1) Log onto your computer in good time.
-You want to get the most out of your session and you don’t want to feel rushed or stressed, so take time to get comfortable and settled in before the session.
+1) Log onto the computer in good time.
+You want to get the most out of the session and you don’t want your child to feel rushed or stressed, so take time to get them comfortable and settled in before the session.

-3) Have your materials to hand.
-If you have textbooks, have them next to you.
-If you have something you want to share with your tutor, have it near you or upload it before the lesson.
-Whilst you will probably type notes onto your computer during the session, having a notebook and pen with you can also be very helpful.
+3) Have all the learning materials to hand.
+If they have textbooks, have them nearby .
+If they have something they want to share with their tutor, have it near you or upload it before the lesson.
+Whilst your child will probably type notes onto the computer during the session, or will be working on an interactive whiteboard with their tutor, having a notebook and pen handy can also be very helpful.

-4) Have some water next to you.
-You may be talking for an hour (or longer) and it is thirsty work.
+4) Have some water next to them.
+They may be talking for an hour (or longer) and it is thirsty work.

-5) Experiment with using a headset during online tutorials, especially if you will be somewhere with background noise.
-Headsets are not that expensive and a good set will enable you to hear your tutor more clearly, whilst the microphone will eliminate some of the ambient noise on the tutor’s end.
-If you have somewhere quiet to work, a headset isn’t necessary and it is a matter of personal choice.
+5) Experiment with using a headset during online tutorials, especially if your child will be somewhere with background noise.
+Headsets are not that expensive and a good set will enable them to hear their tutor more clearly, whilst the microphone will eliminate some of the ambient noise on the tutor’s end.
+If they have somewhere quiet to work, a headset isn’t necessary and it is a matter of personal choice

 Work with your Tutor during online tutorials

-6) Signpost your tutor verbally during online tutorials.
-A good tutor will be reading your body language as well as facial expressions to judge if you have understood, if you need more time, if they need to repeat etc. Online this is much harder for the tutor.
-You can help them by telling them verbally what you are doing.
-For example, you may want to Google something or find a file to share with them.
-Rather than just zoning out of the session to focus on your computer screen, you can signpost your tutor by telling them that you are going to go into your files to search or that you are looking for something online.
+6) For older children it helps to signpost your tutor verbally during online tutorials.
+A good tutor will be reading your child’s body language as well as facial expressions to judge if they have understood, if they need more time, or if they need to repeat what they just said.
+Online this is harder for the tutor.
+Older children can help them by telling them verbally what they are doing.
+For example, they may want to Google something or find a file to share with the tutor.
+Rather than just zoning out of the session to focus on the computer screen, they can signpost your tutor by telling them what they are doing.

-I had a nasty moment recently when I was explaining a difficult concept using my notes and looked up to find that the student had left!
+Anyway, please help us out.
+I had a nasty moment once when I was explaining a difficult concept using my notes and looked up to find that the student had left!
 I was looking at an empty room.
-Luckily, it turned out the student had just gone to get some water, but there was a bad moment when I wondered if I had scared them off!
+Luckily, it turned out the student had just gone to get some water, but there was a bad moment when I wondered if I had scared him off!